QA-Anant/jainanant4567qa/README.md

 - 👀 I’m interested in Test Automation
 - 🌱 I’m currently learning Selenium with TestNG Framework development
 - 💞️ I’m looking to collaborate on Test Automation Framework development for free lance projects
-- 📫 How to reach me mail : jain.anant4567@gmail.com
+- 📫 How to reach me > Email : jain.anant4567@gmail.com

 <!---
 jainanant4567qa/jainanant4567qa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.